Charles III of Spain: Personal life

 The first crisis that Charles had to deal with as King of Spain was the death of his beloved wife Maria Amalia.
 She died unexpectedly at the Buen Retiro Palace on the eastern outskirts of Madrid, aged 35, on 27 September 1760.
 She was buried at the El Escorial in the royal crypt.
 Charles did not marry again.
 The example of his actions and works was not without effect on other Spanish nobles.
 In his domestic life, King Charles was regular, and was a considerate master, though he had a somewhat caustic tongue and took a rather cynical view of humanity.
 He was passionately fond of hunting.
 During his later years he had some trouble with his eldest son and daughter-in-law.

-Charles was one of the largest slave owners in the Spanish Empire, owning 1,500 slaves in the Iberian Peninsula and a further 18,500 in Spain's American colonies.
-His slave ownership influenced the Spanish nobility, which started to emulate Charles by purchasing more slaves, to the point where by the 1780s 4% of Madrid's population was enslaved.
+Charles was one of the largest slave owners in the Spanish Empire, owning 1,500 slaves in Spain and a further 18,500 in Spanish America.
+10,000 lived in Cuba, where they either were forced to work on fortifications in Havana or as miners in the Cobre mine.
+The other 8,500 worked on sugar plantations or cattle ranches in New Granada, Peru and Chile.
+Charles 1,500 slaves in Spain were either forcibly employed in naval shipyards or on public works projects.
+His slave ownership influenced the Spanish nobility, which started to emulate Charles by purchasing more slaves, to the point where by the 1760s 4% of Madrid's population- 6,000 people- were enslaved.
 Charles was buried at the Pantheon of the Kings located at the Royal Monastery of El Escorial.

 Relationship with Freemasonry

-Freemasonry arrived in Spain in 1726, by the year 1748, there were already 800 members in Cádiz, which was the door to Spanish America.
-During the reign of Carlos III, Freemasonry enjoyed wide liberties, where the most influential political leaders and social figures were distinguished members of the lodges (rumored to be the Rodríguez Campomanes, Esquilache, Wall, Azara, Miguel de la Nava, Pedro del Río, Jovellanos, Valle, Salazar, Olavide, Roda, the Duke of Alba, the Count Floridablanca and the Count of Aranda), managing to convince the king to limit the authority of the Spanish Inquisition (even being behind the Expulsion of the Jesuits), because the presence of Freemasonry was very influential in the Cortes of Carlos III and Carlos IV to encourage enlightened despotism, being almost omnipresent in the noble, literary and military aristocracies that surrounded him.
-It is not surprising that in the year 1751, when the Peruvian Inquisition had a case of accusation against a Frenchman, this revealed that in the city of Lima there were already at least 40 initiates in Freemasonry.
+Freemasonry arrived in Spain in 1726.
+By 1748, there were already 800 members in Cádiz, which was the door to Spanish America.
+During the reign of Carlos III, Freemasonry enjoyed wide liberties, engaging most influential political leaders and social figures (Rodríguez Campomanes, Esquilache, Wall, Azara, Miguel de la Nava, Pedro del Río, Jovellanos, Valle, Salazar, Olavide, Roda, the Duke of Alba, the Count Floridablanca and the Count of Aranda were rumored to be members), who managed to convince the king to limit the authority of the Inquisition and were even behind the expulsion of the Jesuits, because the presence of Freemasonry was very influential in the courts of Carlos III and Carlos IV to encourage enlightened despotism.
+It is not surprising that in 1751, a case in the Peruvian Inquisition against a Frenchman revealed that in the city of Lima there were already at least 40 initiates in Freemasonry.
 It is also mentioned that through Francisco Saavedra and the Gálvez brothers (Matías de Gálvez y Gallardo together with José de Gálvez y Gallardo), Freemasonry presented links with the government of the colonial territories in Hispanic America.